The fiddler crab and the whimbrel.

-As part of Weekend for Wildlife, you share in this mission.
-The Nongame Conservation Section depends primarily on contributions to conserve rare and other nongame, and this exclusive event is our leading fundraiser.
+Your participation in this exclusive event makes this work possible.
+The Nongame Conservation Section depends primarily on contributions to conserve rare and other nongame wildlife, native plants and natural habitats.
+And Weekend for Wildlife is our leading fundraiser.

-Join the Governor, First Lady and DNR Commissioner Mark Williams for the 28th annual Weekend for Wildlife, Jan.
-29-30 at the Cloister resort, Sea Island.
+Join the Governor, First Lady and DNR Commissioner Mark Williams for the 29th annual Weekend for Wildlife, Jan.
+27-28 at the Cloister Resort, Sea Island.

 Visit wild coastal places on trips led by experts.
 Enjoy a Friday night cocktail reception and silent auction rich in getaways, artwork and wildlife memorabilia.
 Revel in Saturday night’s exciting banquet and verbal auction.

-Weekend for Wildlife is one of the nation’s most successful conservation events, raising some $10 million for conserving Georgia nongame—native wildlife not legally fished for or hunted.
+Weekend for Wildlife is one of the nation’s most successful conservation events, raising more than $10 million since 2001 to conserve Georgia's nongame—native wildlife not legally fished for or hunted.

-The 2016 Weekend will continue to provide valuable support for the DNR Wildlife Resources Division’s Nongame Conservation Section, which depends largely on fund-raising, grants and direct contributions for its vital mission: conserving nongame.
-These plants and animals include hundreds of special concern species such as Georgia aster and golden-winged warblers.
-Nongame, and the habitats they depend on, enrich our lives, our economy and our future.
+The 2017 Weekend will continue to provide valuable support for the DNR Wildlife Resources Division’s Nongame Conservation Section, which depends largely on fundraisers, grants and direct contributions for its vital mission: conserving nongame.
+These animals and plants include hundreds of special-concern species from whimbrels to whorled sunflowers.
+Nongame—and the habitats they depend on—enrich our lives, our economy and our future.

 Through the Georgia Natural Resources Foundation, Weekend for Wildlife will also strengthen the broad mission of DNR, to sustain, enhance, protect and conserve Georgia’s natural, historic and cultural resources for present and future generations.